 Getting your own wheels

-This information aims to help individuals considering buying a cycle as a mobility aid
+This information aims to help individuals considering buying a cycle as a mobility aid.

 Know what you want / need

+Buying a non-standard cycle, like a handcycle or e-cycle, can be very expensive.
+But there are several ways in which you might be able to get financial help, depending on your eligibility and individual circumstances.
 We suggest you consider a range of options before buying, to ensure that you choose a cycle that will be most useful for you, that will last and continue to meet your needs.

 Local social services and local cycling schemes